 Did Something Go Wrong with Your Previous Rhinoplasty?

 The source of these complications is almost as varied as the type.
 Sometimes the source is the doctor.
-Doctors are people, and people can make mistakes, but the odds of a mistake increase dramatically when the doctor is inexperienced or unqualified as a plastic surgeon.
-It is definitely tempting to get your plastic surgery from a less qualified doctor at a discounted rate, but doing so puts your health and safety at serious risk.
+Doctors are people, and people can make mistakes, but the odds of a mistake increase dramatically when the doctor is inexperienced or unqualified as a plastic surgical surgeon.
+It is definitely tempting to get your cosmetic procedures from a less qualified doctor at a discounted rate, but doing so puts your health and safety at serious risk.
 It also increases your risk of a botched surgery.

-Your body could also be a source of issues from your previous rhinoplasty.
-Some patients have a difficult time with their recovery from rhinoplasty surgery because their bodies don’t react well to the procedure.
-This is most often seen when the body develops an infection or rejects an implant.
 Rhinoplasty surgeons routinely use implants or grafts to shape the nose, add support to the existing cartilage, or repair damaged cartilage.
-The implants or grafts are sometimes rejected by the body, meaning that the new material is seen as a foreign enemy and the body attacks it.
+The implants or grafts are sometimes rejected by the body, meaning that the new material is seen as a foreign enemy, and the body attacks it.
 This typically results in swelling and infection.
-Most of the time surgeons have to remove the implant or graft to protect the patient.
+Most of the time, surgeons have to remove the implant or graft to protect the patient.

 Has Your Nose Been Injured Since Your Previous Rhinoplasty?

 Broken noses are one of the most common facial injuries that occur.
-They can happen as a result of accidents, playing sports or physical games, and from physical abuse.
-A broken nose that has healed improperly is one of the most common reasons that patients seek rhinoplasty surgery in the first place.
+They can happen as a result of accidents, playing sports or physical games, and physical abuse.
+A broken nose that has healed improperly is one of the most common reasons that patients seek initial rhinoplasty surgery in the first place.

 What Other Qualities Make Me a Good Candidate?